aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 🌟 **Latest Buzz** 🌟
 ------

 - **March 2024**: 📢 Exciting developments this month!
 Our research on AF detection via PPG signals, incorporating explainability features, has been officially accepted by EAAI for publication!
+[Read it here!](https://doi.org/10.1016/j.engappai.2024.108325)

 - **March 2024**: 📢 We're thrilled to unveil our latest contribution to Parkinson's disease research: the MARTA model.
 This innovative approach sheds new light on how Parkinson's influences phonemic groups in speech.
 [Learn more about our findings!](https://doi.org/10.36227/techrxiv.171084943.31044695/v1)